BijonDurjoy/CGI/Bresenham's algorithm/README.md

-# CGI_Tasks
+# Bresenham's algorithm

 # Modifications for Slopes m > 1

 When the slope m is greater than 1, it means the line is steeper, and for each step in the x-direction, the corresponding step in the y-direction is greater than 1.
-To adapt the Bresenham's algorithm for such cases, the roles of x and y are swapped.
+To adapt Bresenham's algorithm for such cases, the roles of x and y are swapped.
 That is, instead of considering each x-coordinate, we consider each y-coordinate and calculate the corresponding x-coordinate.
 This ensures that we cover each pixel in the line without skipping any pixels.

 # Outputs